 Recently a chiropractor approached a friend and tried to recruit her into Isagenix.
-She asked me to check out the Isagenix business opportunity.
-Here’s what I found.
+She asked me to check out the business opportunity.
+In this Isagenix Review, I reveal what I discovered about the company and the opportunity.

 Is Isagenix a Good Opportunity?
 According to the 2017 Isagenix Earning Statement, most Isagenix members do not earn more than they spend on products.
 And, only a small fraction earns more than a minimum wage job.